Bitternut hickory (Carya cordiformis)

 bitternut hickory leaves

-Click on the images help you identify an Bitternut hickory.
+Click on the images help you identify a bitternut hickory.

 Form

-Height 40' to 75', diameter 10" to 25"; tall and slender with straight, green trunk and broad, rounded crown
+Height is 40 to 75 feet with a trunk diameter of 10 to 25 inches.
+Tall and slender with straight, green trunk and broad, rounded crown.

 Bark

-Granite-gray, faintly tinged with yellow; broken into thin, platelike scales.
+Granite-gray, faintly tinged with yellow.
+Breaks into thin, platelike scales.

 Leaf

-Alternate on stem, length 6" to 10", pinnately compound with seven to 11 leaflets that are bright green with finely toothed margins; it is the smallest of all hickory leaves; turns golden yellow in autumn.
+Alternate on stem, length 6 to 10 inches, pinnately compound with seven to 11 leaflets that are bright green with finely toothed margins.
+Leaves are the smallest of all hickory leaves.
+Color turns golden yellow in autumn.
 The tree's bright yellow winter buds are a good identification tool.

 Fruit (seed)

-A nut that is almost round with a sharply pointed tip; enclosed in a thin, scaly husk that splits about halfway down in four lines of division.
+A nut that is almost round with a sharply pointed tip and enclosed in a thin, scaly husk that splits about halfway down in four lines of division.
 Its very bitter kernel gives the tree its common name, bitternut.

 Range